 Republic of China (Taiwan), Food For The Poor Sign Agreement for Rice Donation to Haiti

 COCONUT CREEK, Fla.
-(Feb.
-23, 2017) Lifesaving shipments of rice soon will be on their way to feed Haiti's hungry poor, thanks to the kindness of the Republic of China's (Taiwan) Ministry of Foreign Affairs.
+(April 5, 2018) In Haiti, rice is life.
+Soon, lifesaving shipments of rice will be on their way to feed Haiti’s hungry poor, thanks to the kindness of the Republic of China’s (Taiwan) Ministry of Foreign Affairs.

-The Government of the Republic of China (Taiwan) represented by Tsai-Chiu Hwang, Ambassador to Haiti, and Bishop Ogé Beauvoir, Executive Director of Food For The Poor-Haiti, signed a memorandum of understanding today at the charity's office in Port-au-Prince.
+The Government of the Republic of China (Taiwan) represented by Cheng-Hao Hu, the ambassador to Haiti from the Republic of China (Taiwan), and Bishop Ogé Beauvoir, Executive Director of Food For The Poor-Haiti, signed a memorandum of understanding today at the charity’s office in Port-au-Prince.
 The agreement spells out the details of the partnership to deliver the rice.

-The Republic of China (Taiwan) is sending 5,600 metric tons of rice in seven shipments of 40 containers each in May, June, July, August, September, October and November.
+The Republic of China (Taiwan) is sending 6,100 metric tons of rice in seven shipments in May, June, July, August, September, October and November.

-The latest donation of rice will provide 49 million meals.
+The latest donation of rice will provide 53 million meals for the hungry poor.

 Food For The Poor will distribute the donated rice to sponsored programs, one of which is the charity’s feeding center in Port-au-Prince.
 Approximately 15,000 hot meals are cooked and distributed from this location six days a week.